The Chapman Report

-The Chapman Report is a 1962 American Technicolor drama film starring Shelley Winters, Jane Fonda, Claire Bloom and Glynis Johns.
-It was made by DFZ Productions and distributed by Warner Bros.
-It was directed by George Cukor and produced by Darryl F. Zanuck (who previously worked at WB until 1933) and Richard D. Zanuck, from a screenplay by Wyatt Cooper and Don Mankiewicz, adapted by Gene Allen and Grant Stuart from Irving Wallace's 1960 novel The Chapman Report.
-The original music was by Leonard Rosenman, Frank Perkins and Max Steiner, the cinematography by Harold Lipstein, the color coordination images and main title design by George Hoyningen-Huene, and the costume design by Orry-Kelly.
+The Chapman Report is a 1962 American drama film starring Shelley Winters, Jane Fonda, Claire Bloom and Glynis Johns.
+Directed by George Cukor, the film was produced by Darryl F. Zanuck (who previously worked at Warner Bros. until 1933) and Richard D. Zanuck.
+Adapted from Irving Wallace's 1960 novel of the same title, the screenplay was written by Wyatt Cooper and Don Mankiewicz.